Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-components.md

 The Authoring Layer is made up of everything necessary to define the *what* of a dbt project: things like the **YAML specs, Artifact specs, CLI commands and flags**, and **macro signatures**.
 As the user interface to dbt, the authoring layer is standard between Core and Fusion, although the Fusion engine does not include support for various behaviours and functions deprecated in earlier releases of dbt Core.

-For the first time, we're releasing a series of definitive JSON schemas defining the acceptable content of dbt's various YAML files.
+For the first time, we're releasing a series of definitive JSON schemas, _backed by the code in dbt Core and Fusion_, that encapsulate the acceptable content of dbt's various YAML files.
 These are Apache 2.0-licensed and will be particularly helpful for other tools integrating with dbt projects.

-This joins the existing JSON schemas defining the shape of dbt's artifacts (e.g. `manifest.json`).
+This joins the existing JSON schemas defining the shape of dbt's output artifacts (e.g. `manifest.json`).
+As we stabilize Fusion's metadata output (logging and artifacts) on the path to GA, we will update the published schemas.

 ### dbt Fusion engine adapters

 Artifact type: Source code

-Available at: (repo to come, in the meantime you can discuss this in #dbt-fusion-engine in the dbt Slack)
+Available at: Initial code in [`dbt-fusion` repo](https://github.com/dbt-labs/dbt-fusion), with more to come

-License: Apache 2.0 (Later this year)
+License: Apache 2.0 (later this year)

 Adapters are responsible for two key tasks:

 - Knowing how to create the appropriate SQL commands (via macros and materializations) for a data platform
 - Connecting to that target data platform and sending it SQL commands

-Much like Fusion is the next generation engine for dbt, we also needed next generation *adapters* for dbt.
+Much like Fusion is the next generation engine for dbt, we also needed next-generation *adapters* for dbt.
 These adapters are written in Rust and built on the Apache Arrow standard.

 The templating of SQL commands largely carries over from macros in the dbt Core adapters.
 Database connectivity is another story, the dbt Fusion engine cannot use the Python classes present in each adapter, for reasons both practical and performance-related.